corrode/corrode.github.io/content/blog/list-comprehensions/index.md

 # tolkien_books = ["The Lord of the Rings", "The Hobbit"]
 ```

-As a Pythonista, list comprehensions become second nature to me.
+As a Pythonista, list comprehensions became second nature to me.
 Their elegance is hard to beat.
 For a long time, I wished Rust had something
 similar.
 It was one of the few things I *profoundly* missed from Python &mdash;
 until I learned more about the philosophy behind Rust's iterator patterns.